-Enterprise Risk and Risk Appetite Frameworks:
+Enterprise Risk Framework and Risk Appetite Process

-- Reviewed and approved the bank's enterprise risk and risk appetite governance frameworks, which continue to enhance the bank's risk culture and organizational understanding of how the bank views risk, its risk tolerances and escalation requirements at the enterprise level as well as the business unit and product line level. - Received in-depth presentations from executives focused upon the application of and performance against risk appetite in their respective business segments. - Reviewed and provided input throughout the year on the updates and proposed enhancements to the bank's risk appetite statement prior to recommending the revised risk appetite statement to the board for approval. - Reviewed Risk Management's assessment of the bank's risk performance against the risk appetite statement as a key consideration in the decision making process for senior management compensation. - Oversaw the further enhancement and development of risk frameworks for all of the bank's major risk categories.
+- Reviewed and approved the bank's enterprise risk framework, which continues to further integrate the risk appetite statement across the enterprise, and enhance the bank's risk culture and organizational understanding of how the bank views risk, its risk tolerances and escalation requirements. - Reviewed and provided input throughout the year on the updates and proposed enhancements to the bank's risk appetite statement prior to recommending the revised risk appetite statement to the board for approval. - Reviewed Risk Management's assessment of the bank's risk performance against the risk appetite statement as a key consideration in the decision making process for senior management compensation. - Oversaw the further enhancement and development of risk frameworks for all of the bank's major risk categories.

-Governance, Risk and Control:
+Governance, Risk and Control

-- Engaged in in-depth presentations on cybersecurity, including updates on the evolving threat landscape, application security, threat detection and intelligence, and enhancements to controls, incident response and resiliency capabilities. - Reviewed and approved the bank's resolution plan and received reporting on testing activities and preparation for the recovery plan. - Approved updates to the bank's technology risk management and information security program to align with the enterprise risk framework and risk appetite statement. - Received reports and engaged in discussions with executives from each of the Bank's primary business segments covering management's oversight of key risks and challenges. - Reviewed management updates on residential secured lending, environmental risk, supplier risk management, and risk data aggregation and risk reporting (RDARR).
+- Engaged in comprehensive presentations on cybersecurity, including updates on the evolving threat landscape, application security, threat detection and intelligence, and enhancements to controls, incident response and resiliency capabilities. - Reviewed and approved the bank's resolution plan and received reporting on testing activities and preparation for the recovery plan. - Received reports and engaged in discussions with executives from each of the bank's primary business segments covering management's oversight of key risks, challenges and mitigating actions. - Reviewed management updates on insider risk management, data asset risk and third party risk management.